Akhilesh53/Mail-Whatsapp-Alert/README.md

  **NOTE**: In Gmail Settings make your gmail account **TURN ON** for Less Secure Apps.
 (Otherwise you will get Error)

- *You can use the following links to go through the code and learn more about it.  <br/>
+ *You can use the following links to go through the code and learn more about it*.  <br/>

  https://excellencetechnologies.in/blog/receive-and-send-email-from-email-server-with-node-js/   <br/>
  https://dev.to/mesadhan/manage-your-re-mail-using-imap-2p18    <br/>